-Finding #3: All district superintendents, chancellors and district staff report incomplete inventory information to their Boards.
+Finding #3: All district superintendents, chancellors and district staff report incomplete inventory information to their boards.
 This results in lack of knowledge about the value and size of their inventory.

-Cupertino Union School District Response: We disagree with this finding because we have not seen the data and are not in the position to comment on the knowledge of all Board members.
+Response: We disagree with this finding.
+We have not seen the data and are not in the position to comment on the knowledge of Board members.

-Recommendation #3: All Boards of Trustees should require a presentation on the results of their districts' biennial inventory, including total value, variances resulting from the reconciliation between past and current inventories and a proposed plan to resolve discrepancies
+Recommendation #3: All Boards of Trustees should require a presentation on the results of their districts' biennial inventory, including total value, variances resulting from the reconciliation between past and current inventories and a proposed plan to resolve discrepancies.

-Cupertino Union School District Response: This recommendation will be implemented.
+Response: This recommendation will be partially implemented.
 Annual financial reports contain the value of inventory.